 The Sidcot Learning Wheel

-The Sidcot Wheel is a diagrammatic method by which teachers at the School may ensure that all their lessons contain relevant references to aspects and ideals of Quakerism, so that students will be encouraged to engage actively with their lessons and become excited by the discoveries that learning can provide.
-Click here to see the wheel in action.
+At Sidcot, Quaker practices are an essential part of School life, and so are incorporated in every aspect of teaching in our Quaker school.
+We have used these values to create the Sidcot Learning Wheel.
+The Sidcot Wheel is a diagrammatic method by which teachers at the School may ensure that all their lessons contain relevant references to aspects and ideals of Quakerism.
+Students will be encouraged to engage actively with their lessons, growing curious and excited by their discoveries that learning can provide, and developing a lifelong love of learning.

-In the Senior school, four students are appointed to be ‘Quaker Elders’.
-The Elders run our weekly Meeting for Worship, deliver assemblies, and facilitate workshops for students and staff during the year in Quaker Week, during tutor sessions and in staff training.
+In Sidcot Senior School, four students are appointed to be ‘Quaker Elders’.
+The Elders run our weekly Meeting for Worship, deliver assemblies, and facilitate workshops for students and staff throughout the year, including during tutor sessions, in staff training, and across Quaker Week.
 Alongside the Quaker Overseer, who is a member of staff, they are responsible for nurturing the Quaker ethos of the school.

 In the Junior School, a member of staff oversees seven student Quaker elders and is responsible for the Quaker ethos.